How to fill out a volleyball line-up/roster sheet

 As you can see on the left hand column you will fill out jersey numbers, and on the right hand side you will fill out those athletes names.

-For example: On the first line I would write 9, and on the same line next to it (right side of the jersey #) I would write Jerry… who’s jersey number is 9.
+For example: On the first line of the left hand column I would write 9, then directly to the right of that in the longer column I would write “Jerry”… who’s jersey number is 9.

 Filling out your team’s roster is helpful for coaches who don’t memorize their players jerseys (I am that coach… kudos to those that can but my brain doesn’t have space for it!).